Tax payable in your annual SMSF tax return is made out of 3 components…

 3. Capital Gains / Capital Losses

 Any time a single asset is sold for a profit.
-For example, if you buy a coin for $100 and then you sell the coin for $200, you are taxed 15% on the $100 profit you made ($15 tax).
+For example, if you buy an asset for $100 and then you sell it for $200, you are taxed 15% on the $100 profit you made ($15 tax).

 If you make a loss on the sale of an asset, your loss will be offset against your gains for the financial year and if you make a loss overall, your capital loss is carried forward into the next financial year.